 If you are interested in my Bean-to-Bar chocolate, click here.

-German pretzel buns are super easy to make and does not require the pretty technical shaping that the regular pretzels do.
+German pretzel buns are super easy to make.
+They don’t require the pretty technical shaping that the regular pretzels do.
 This is my German pretzel bun recipe, and I really think you should try it.

 Let us just agree: bacon is divine.
 When they talk about ambrosia in Greek mythology, I have always imagined the Gods eating bacon.

 Here back on earth it can be used to spice up many things, as you can also see in many of my recipes: bacon jam, mushroom ravioli, sausage cabonara and chicken and mushroom pie.
 I could quite possibly be a bacon geek 😉

 Here is my take on how you make a homemade bacon.
 It is so easy that you will wonder why you never made it at home before.